tommytracey/DeepRL-P2-Continuous-Control/README.md

 ---

 ## Goal
-In this project, I build a reinforcement learning (RL) agent that navigates an environment that is similar to [Unity's Banana Collector environment](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector).
+In this project, I build a reinforcement learning (RL) agent that controls a robotic arm within Unity's [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
+The goal is to get 20 different robotic arms to maintain contact with the green spheres.

-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-The goal of our agent is to collect as many yellow bananas as possible while avoiding blue bananas.
-In order to solve the environment, our agent must achieve an average score of +13 over 100 consecutive episodes.
+A reward of +0.1 is provided for each timestep that the agent's hand is in the goal location.
+Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.

+In order to solve the environment, our agent must achieve a score of +30 averaged across all 20 agents for 100 consecutive episodes.

+![Trained Agent][image1]

+## Summary of Environment
+- Set-up: Double-jointed arm which can move to target locations.
+- Goal: Each agent must move its hand to the goal location, and keep it there.
+- Agents: The environment contains 20 agents linked to a single Brain.
+- Agent Reward Function (independent):
+ - +0.1 for each timestep agent's hand is in goal location.
+- Brains: One Brain with the following observation/action space.
+ - Vector Observation space: 33 variables corresponding to position, rotation, velocity, and angular velocities of the two arm Rigidbodies.
+ - Vector Action space: (Continuous) Each action is a vector with four numbers, corresponding to torque applicable to two joints.
+Every entry in the action vector should be a number between -1 and 1.
+ - Visual Observations: None.
+- Reset Parameters: Two, corresponding to goal size, and goal movement speed.
+- Benchmark Mean Reward: 30

 ##### &nbsp;